noidexe/Enjin-Coin-Documentation/docs/registering-game.md

 }
 ```

 In your browser, [Chrome Instructions] open DevTools (F12), navigate to the **“Application”** tab, expand **“Cookies”** on the left panel and select the website.
-Create a new cookie called `enjin_session` and enter in your `access_token` from the login query as the value (cut and paste the key in quotes).
+Create a new cookie called `enjin_session` and enter in your `access_token` from the login query as the value (cut and paste the key inside the quotes).

  If you have an app already you can send its app id in as a separate cookie/header called `X-App-Id`.
-Some GraphQL queries and mutations require the app id cookie/header to be set so make sure you always include it.
+If not, don't worry, we'll be creating an app in the section below.
+Some GraphQL queries and mutations require the app id cookie/header to be set so make sure you always include it if you can.

 ![Trusted Cloud Cookie](./images/trustedplatform_cookie.png)